alberrtoghj/cse210-hw/README.md

 Destiny Akpoyibo Niesi

-This is a project to practice using Git and GitHub
+This is a project to practice using Git and GitHub.

 This repository contains the starter code for many different projects.
 They are arranged as follows: